eyebrow/CLove/README.md

 - Download and install QT Community the Open Source Edition but only install the core of it since you wont need all the stuff that QT comes with
 - Restart the PC

-On Linux & os X
+On Linux & os X:
 - Download and install cmake,gcc,g++(optional git)(on os x you can install these using brew)
 - Download and install QT Community